 - Results on Self Review Tool

 - Metadata about use of the website and components of the programme.

 Your personal details (name, email address) will be securely stored and will never be visible to evaluators.

-Who will see this data?
+Who will see your data

-Anonymous data will be seen by the website administrator and researchers from The New Zealand Council for Educational Research (NZCER) who are leading the evaluation of the programme.
+Anonymised data will be seen by the website administrator and researchers from The New Zealand Council for Educational Research (NZCER) who are leading the evaluation of the programme.

-Collated (grouped) anonymous data will be seen periodically in reports generated for leaders and facilitators of the programme, including CORE Education and partner organisations including Computer Science Education Research Group, University of Canterbury (UC CSERG), UC Education Plus (EdPlus), Young Animators (YA), Digital Technology Teachers Aotearoa (DTTA), AATEA Solutions, Code Club Aotearoa (Code Club), The Open Polytechnic, Kia Ata Mai Educational Trust and Te Papa Tongarewa.
+Collated (grouped) anonymised data will be seen periodically in reports generated for leaders and facilitators of the programme, including CORE Education and partner organisations including Computer Science Education Research Group, University of Canterbury (UC CSERG), UC Education Plus (EdPlus), Young Animators (YA), Digital Technology Teachers Aotearoa (DTTA), AATEA Solutions, Code Club Aotearoa (Code Club), The Open Polytechnic, Kia Ata Mai Educational Trust and Te Papa Tongarewa.

 What happens if I opt out?

 If you opt out, we will not use your individualised data described above for evaluation purposes.